-The MVP-50P is a state-of-the-art Glass Panel Engine Monitor with in-flight data that provides most of the engine and system instruments found in an aircraft panel.
+The MVP-50T is a state-of-the-art Glass Panel Engine Monitor that provides most of the engine and system instruments and annunciator found in an aircraft panel.
 Each of the instruments displayed on the MVP's Main Engine Screen provides features not found in most multifunctional displays or traditional gauges.

 Aircraft panels equipped with individual instruments require a pilot to scan and interpret a multitude of gauges spread across an entire panel.
-By providing a single location for viewing the engine and many aircraft system instruments, the MVP reduces a pilot's workload and the chance of missing a problem.
-Additionally, the MVP provides both analog and digital displays with digits that blink and change colors when yellow or red operating ranges are reached, an external Caution and Warning Light can be placed in front of the pilot, and a Voice Warning system (experimental only) is provided.
+By providing a single location for viewing engine parameters and many aircraft system instruments, the MVP reduces a pilot's workload and the chance of missing a problem.
+Additionally, the MVP provides both analog and digital displays with digits that blink and change colors when yellow or red operating ranges are reached, an external Master Warning and Caution Lights that can be placed in front of the pilot, and a Voice Warning system.
 All of these features are designed to alert the pilot the moment any monitored function enters a red or yellow operating range.